shuaibsyed/Hash-Table/README.md

 # Hash-Table
-This project was an introduction to hash tables with an implementation of a basic one
+This project served as an introductory exploration of hash tables, featuring the implementation of a basic hash table.